 Solid Ground’s residential facilities provide emergency shelter, transitional and permanent housing, and comprehensive case management for families and individuals formerly experiencing homelessness.
 Beyond providing roofs over heads, we strive to connect residents with the resources and support they need to identify and achieve their goals.

 Broadview Shelter and Transitional Housing is a safe haven at a secure location for parents and their kids experiencing domestic violence (DV) and homelessness.
+It’s the only DV shelter in Seattle where a person with children can call directly seeking services without a referral.
 Using a trauma-informed care model, we provide case management, children’s programs, DV and addictions support groups, parenting classes and housing search assistance.

-Broadview was one of the first residential programs in our community for women and children moving out of DV situations.
-Since 1983, it’s served as a safe haven for women and children experiencing homelessness through emergency shelter and transitional housing in a secure, confidential facility.
+Founded in 1983, Broadview was one of the first residential programs in our community for women and children moving out of DV situations.
+Today, we serve survivor-led households with parents of all gender identities experiencing homelessness through emergency shelter and transitional housing in a secure, confidential facility.

 With a comprehensive array of support services and a trauma-informed care focus, Broadview helps residents acknowledge and heal from displacement and abuse, address the issues that led to their homelessness, and find secure, permanent housing.